bahaipedia/OCR-for-Bahai.works/README.md

 2. Modify the script (eg. converter-miscbahai.js) paths outputPath: __dirname and getImagePath as necessary to match the location where you have saved the page images from step 1.
 (Note that where you see /../../Bahai.works/ that means going back two directory levels from where node-ocr is installed.
 If you put the images in a folder called "Images" on your desktop it would be: /../Users/dhaslip/Desktop/ and in the return section it would look something like return 'C:\\Users\\dhaslip\\Desktop\\...')

-3. Navigate to the node-ocr directory in console, eg using ConEmu (https://conemu.github.io/): cd C:\node-ocr
+3. Navigate to the node-ocr directory in console: cd C:\node-ocr

 4. Run the script from the console: node converter-miscbahai.js Images Revelation_of_Bahaullah_Vol_1 373